Find Grad Schools

 41 Yearly Graduations

 Azusa Pacific University is the 12th most popular school in the nation for students seeking a master's degree in fine arts.
 Each year, around 9,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $42,900 per year, while in-state graduate students, on average, pay $17,180 per year.
+The average in-state tuition for full-time undergraduates is $41,650 per year, while in-state graduate students, on average, pay $17,661 per year.
 During the most recent year for which we have data, 41 people received their master's degree in fine arts from Azusa Pacific.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 74% were women.
-Azusa Pacific University fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+Of these students, 89% were women and 32% were members of underrepresented racial-ethnic groups.

 #13